Dak Prescott: National anthem ‘not the time or venue’ for protest

-OXNARD, CA — Cowboys quarterback Dak Prescott isn’t bothered by owner Jerry Jones’ firm stance on the national anthem because he doesn’t think the anthem is “the time or the venue” for protest.
+OXNARD, Calif. – Cowboys quarterback Dak Prescott isn’t bothered by owner Jerry Jones’ firm stance on the national anthem because he doesn’t think the anthem is “the time or the venue” for protest.

 He acknowledged that social injustice issues exist in our country, but said it’s time “for action, not just kneeling.”